PNC Investments Brokerage Accounts FAQs

 What is the Brokerage Plus Account?

-The Brokerage Plus account provides you with full-service guidance from a PNC Investments professional and the ability to perform self-directed online trades.
+The Brokerage Plus account provides you with full-service from a PNC Investments professional and the ability to perform self-directed online trades.
 Our professionals apply their knowledge, experience and innovation to develop and deliver short-term and long-term options to help you achieve your goals.
 The Brokerage Plus account also offers you an integrated online experience to perform market data research, place trades, and manage your money in a highly visual and intuitive way.

 How do I open a Brokerage Plus account?